Welcometo Critical Distance

 In between exhibitions:

 The gallery is closed except for special programs and events, to be announced as they are confirmed.
-Please be sure to check that you are within exhibition dates before visiting the gallery.
+Otherwise we are open only by chance and appointment.

-Office hours are by appointment for in-person visits.
-401 Richmond is closed Sundays and statutory holidays.
+Office hours are only by appointment.
+Along with the rest of the 401 Richmond building, we are closed Sundays and statutory holidays.

 Location